-What about the stock market – how many times have popular pundits pronounced its demise?
+What about the stock market?
+How many times have popular pundits pronounced its demise?
 Clearly, all such predictions have been dead wrong so far.

-One noteworthy example is a Business Week cover story that ran exactly 40 years ago, on August 13, 1979.
+One noteworthy example is a Business Week cover story that ran 40 years ago, on August 13, 1979.
 Advisor and blogger Barry Ritholtz has reprinted this now-infamous article here, for historical reference.
 Its authors bemoaned, “this ‘death of equity’ can no longer be seen as something a stock market rally—however strong—will check.
 It has persisted for more than 10 years…”

-My take: This article, and plenty of others like it, are textbook examples of financial pornography.
+This independent financial advisor’s take: This article, and plenty of others like it, are textbook examples of financial pornography.
 As Ritholtz observed in a separate piece, “One day, the world will indeed end.
 The sun will run out of hydrogen fuel, turn into a red giant star, and expand until it engulfs the earth.
 That is about 5 billion years in the future.
 In the meantime, you can safely ignore all other forecasts.”

 I couldn’t agree more, at least when it comes to market forecasts.
 There’s always something causing us to wonder whether the end is near.
 A few years ago, it was Greece.
 Now there’s trade wars.

 These too shall pass, only to be replaced by new sources of return-dampening concern.
 In the meantime, quietly, unexcitedly (and thus often without remark), the markets will almost certainly continue to inch upward over time.